Shore Monitoring programme was running from Sherkin Island

 around Sherkin Island are ideal for those people interested

 in underwater surveying.
 The first survey was undertaken in

-undertaken since then.
+over the year.
 However due to costs and time, we discontinued

 diving surveys in 2001.

 concerning sponges of Roaringwater Bay and adjacent areas

 were carried out from 1981 to 1983.
 A monitoring project was

 established to study the life cycle and changes of certain

 sponge species.
 This project was run with the wonderful help